1300 710 275

 Other Frequently Asked Questions

-When installed correctly and used properly, EV Powerhouse charging units are quality products that need little to no maintenance.
-In the event of malfunction or damage all parts of EV Powerhouse charging units are replaceable.
-EV Powerhouse charging units with built-in online connectivity functions allow our expert team and clients to remotely diagnose and repair the unit.
+When installed correctly and used properly, Our charging stations are quality products that need little to no maintenance.
+In the event of malfunction or damage all parts of EV PowerHouse charging units are replaceable.
+It has built-in online connectivity functions allow our expert team and clients to remotely diagnose and repair the unit.
 An important feature to equip our clients with extra protection in the event of a glitch in the charging unit being used.

 This question has a number of factors to take into consideration to give a precise answer, but in the most average of situations in which the house has a 1-phase power supply, the following charging units would be capable to omit: